How To Buy a Pub With a Mortgage

 Like with any mortgage, lenders will be assessing your application and looking at specific factors such as:

-• Whether you have a solid business plan: This should include projected earnings and a budget for costs, especially if the earnings don’t quite cover repayments.
+- Whether you have a solid business plan: This should include projected earnings and a cost budget, especially if the earnings don’t quite cover repayments.

-• What level of experience you have in the hospitality sector: Most lenders will be looking for evidence that you have 2-3 years’ experience of running a pub or another type of business.
+- What level of experience do you have in the hospitality sector?
+Most lenders will seek evidence that you have 2-3 years of experience running a pub or another type of business.
 Others will waive such a requirement in place of a higher deposit or interest rate.

-• Whether you have the necessary licences: This includes a personal licence and a premises licence.
-Any others that can bolster experience, such as an NIIA level 2 Award for Personal Licence Holders, would also help to support an application.
+- Whether you have the necessary licences, including a personal and a premises licence, any others that can bolster experience, such as an NIIA level 2 Award for Personal Licence Holders, would also help to support an application.

-• What the pub’s previous trading accounts look like: There’ll be a focus on what earnings look like before interest, tax, depreciation, and amortisation.
+- What the pub’s previous trading accounts look like The focus will be on earnings before interest, tax, depreciation, and amortisation.

-• Affordability: For a residential mortgage, affordability is usually based on an applicant’s income but when it comes to a business, it’s based on the business’s operating performance.
+- Affordability: The affordability of a residential mortgage is usually based on an applicant’s income, but when it comes to a business mortgage, it’s based on the business’s operating performance.

-The good news is lenders assess each commercial loan application on an individual basis, which means that there’s slightly more flexibility than you might find with other mortgage types.
+The good news is lenders assess each commercial loan application individually, which means there’s slightly more flexibility than you might find with other mortgage types.

 Deposit requirements

-As with most business mortgages, deposit requirements tend to be slightly higher than on a residential mortgage – typically between 30% and 45%.
+As with most business mortgages, deposit requirements tend to be slightly higher than those for a residential mortgage, typically between 30% and 45%.

-If you have more experience in hospitality and a proven track record of successfully running a pub or another relevant type of business, there’s a chance a lender might accept a lower deposit.
+Suppose you have more experience in hospitality and a proven track record of successfully running a pub or another relevant type of business.
+In that case, there’s a chance a lender might accept a lower deposit.

 Typical interest rates and repayments

-In general, rates on a commercial mortgage are between 3.5% and 6%.
-Your placement in that bracket will depend on how risky a lender believes you to be so anything you can do – perhaps putting up a bigger deposit and improving your credit – will help to get you a lower rate and keep the cost of your mortgage down.
+Generally, commercial mortgage rates range between 3.5% and 6%.
+Your placement in that bracket will depend on how risky a lender believes you to be.
+Putting up a bigger deposit and improving your credit score might help you get a lower rate and keep the cost of your mortgage down.

 You can use the below calculator to insert the amount you want to borrow and then alter the interest rate to see how much the monthly mortgage repayments could be.